nasa/astrobee/INSTALL.md

 # Usage instructions for non-NASA users

-Install [Ubuntu 16.04](http://releases.ubuntu.com/16.04) on a host machine, and make sure that you can checkout and build code:
+Install [Ubuntu 16.04](http://releases.ubuntu.com/16.04) on a host machine, and make sure that you can checkout and build code.
+If you are using a virtual machine, please use VMware.
+Virtualbox doesn't support some of our Gazebo plugins.

     sudo apt-get install build-essential git